How Did Sir James Dyson Become a World-Leading Inventor?

 One of Britain’s most loved inventors, Sir James Dyson revolutionised the domestic cleaning industry with the bagless vacuum cleaner – including the apt slogan, “say goodbye to the bag!”.
 After 5,126 prototypes failed, he proved the power of determination by creating a market-leading household appliance company, which later evolved to produce hair straighteners, hand dryers, and air conditioners.
 As a company, Dyson dominates several industries.

-Discover how James Dyson grew from an average boy in Norfolk, to one of the richest men on the planet, below.
+Discover how James Dyson grew from an average boy in Norfolk to one of the richest men on the planet, below.

 WHO IS SIR JAMES DYSON?

 Currently, Sir James Dyson’s net worth sits at a staggering £7.8 billion.
 Before such wealth, his innovative and ambitious personality was clear to see from an early age.
-James studied engineering at university, during which he invented the Ballbarrow, a wheelbarrow which used a ball instead of a wheel - a technique he has adopted for a variety of his products, including the Dyson Ball.
+James studied engineering at university, during which he invented the Ballbarrow, a wheelbarrow that used a ball instead of a wheel - a technique he has adopted for a variety of his products, including the Dyson Ball.

 As well as vacuum cleaners, he launched the Dyson Airblade hand drier in 2006, which is now commonplace in public toilets all over the country, and a range of popular hair products.
 Whatever James applied his innovative mind to, he has crafted market-leading products and invented new designs, to shake up the status quo.